Orciety/orciety.github.io/README.md

 ## About

-I am a composer based in Canada with extensive experience in music theory and composition.
+I am a music composer based in Canada with extensive experience in music theory and composition.
 This website serves as a portfolio to display my work, including audio samples, sheet music, and information about my background and skills.

 ## Features